Flour Beetles or Weevils: Facts, Pest Control, and Flash Fiction

 "I don't have a cold," Rebecca said, just before she sneezed loudly.
 The two women burst into laughter.
 The shopkeeper brought Rebecca some tissues, slamming the box on the table.

 "I really don't know why weevils are so unpopular," the elderly woman lamented, stirring lemon juice and honey into Rebecca's tea.
-"They have much to offer us.
+"They have so much to offer us.
 It's wonderful to find someone else who likes them!"

 "Poor thing!
 Weevils are so enticing.
 Your daughter deserves to meet one," said the woman.
 "I'd love to give her some of mine."